rachelesmee/website/foss4guklocal2023/maynooth.md

 ### Call for Talks

-The call for talks in Maynooth is [now open](https://forms.gle/hvfkQvwxWjxwMXMN6), and will close on Mon 31st July 2023 - please get your proposal in *now* so we can complete the programme below!
+The call for talks in Maynooth is [now open](https://forms.gle/hvfkQvwxWjxwMXMN6), and will close on Mon 7th August 2023 - please get your proposal in *now* so we can complete the programme below!
 For more details see [here](https://uk.osgeo.org/foss4guklocal2023/index.html#call-for-talks).

 ### Registration